softwaresaved/international-survey/survey_creation/2018/texts/welcome_message.md

-**The purpose of this survey is to collect information about people who develop software that is used in research.
-We also call these people *[Research Software Engineers](https://www.software.ac.uk/blog/2016-11-17-not-so-brief-history-research-software-engineers)* [(RSEs)](https://www.software.ac.uk/blog/2016-11-17-not-so-brief-history-research-software-engineers), but they use many different job titles (including postdoctoral researcher and research assistant).**
+The purpose of this survey is to collect information about people who develop the software that is used in research.
+We call these people [Research Software Engineers](https://www.software.ac.uk/blog/2016-11-17-not-so-brief-history-research-software-engineers) [(RSEs)](https://www.software.ac.uk/blog/2016-11-17-not-so-brief-history-research-software-engineers), but they exist under many job titles (from postdoctoral researcher to applications consultant, to bioinformatician).

 **Survey number: ERGO/FPSE/45232**